 Nouns come in various forms, each serving a unique purpose in language.
 Let’s break down the main types:

-These are general names for people, places, or things.
+Common nouns refer to general, non-specific people, places, or things.
 They are not capitalized unless they begin a sentence.

 Concrete nouns represent things that can be perceived through the five senses (sight, smell, touch, taste, and hearing).